What is Documentary Photography ?

 Basic Maintenance Kit

-Documentary photography can be hard work for both you and your camera.
+It can be hard work for both you and your camera.
 Therefore it’s vital that you take care of both yourself and your camera gear.
 Keeping a basic cleaning kit on hand means you can quickly resolve any issues that may come about because of dust, rain, etc. Also, make sure you have backup batteries and SD cards in case anything was to go wrong.

 Bonus Tip: Water & Snacks

 In the same vein, taking care of yourself is also important.
-One of the best pieces of advice I received from my documentary photography mentor was to always keep snacks in your camera bag.
+One of the best pieces of advice I received from my mentor was to always keep snacks in your camera bag.
 You don’t know how long you will be on location.
 Or how long it will take you to get the shot.
 Keeping yourself energized and hydrated will mean you can last longer.
 And ideally, get more & better images as a result.

 Conclusion

-Regardless of the type of documentary photography, the essence of a documentary photograph is storytelling.
+The essence of a documentary photograph is storytelling.
 Whether it’s the story of everyday life, or historical events, or our environment.
 It plays a vital role in capturing our society and telling the story of those who may be unable to speak for themselves.

 Remember that it is not just about taking great pictures.
 But about storytelling.
 We can’t wait to see what stories you tell.